 You can buy a digital antenna.
 These aren’t the old, ugly things that used to be on everyone’s roof 30 years ago.
 You can get a digital antenna that’s only about a foot wide for around $50.

 It’s a one-time cost, which will allow you to watch your regular local channels for free.
 And the picture you receive through a digital antenna isn’t the grainy one like old antennas prior to cable.
 In many cases, the picture is better than cable.

-I purchased a digital antenna from Mohu which is probably the most popular seller.
-It came in a box a little smaller than a pizza box and I had it setup in about twenty minutes.
-If you’re not sure what type of antenna to get, Mohu a nice feature on their homepage where you can enter your zip code and it’ll determine the correct model for you depending on what transmitters are near your home.
+The most popular digital antenna is made by Mohu and it’s delivered in a box a little smaller than a pizza box.
+They’re very simple to setup in your house, but you may want to do a little experimenting to pick the best placement.
+Mohu has a nice feature on their homepage where you can enter your zip code and it’ll determine the correct model, depending on what transmitters are near your home.

-If you get a digital antenna, that would also enable you to watch sports, news or anything else broadcast on CBS, NBC, ABC, or FOX without paying for cable.
+A digital antenna would enable you to watch sports, news or anything broadcast on CBS, NBC, ABC, or FOX without paying for cable.
 Now that’s a way to cut costs!